vacp2p/rfc/specs/waku/waku-v2.md

 ### RPC

 These are messages sent to directly connected peers.
-These SHOULD NOT be gossiped.
+They SHOULD NOT be gossiped.
 See section below on how the fields work.

 TODO Give brief summary of each type here